UnivLille-Meta/l3s6-meta-ressources/README.md

 ## Agenda

+The course starts the week of January 13, 2026.

-Pay attention there are two lectures: one in L3 info and one in L3 Miage
+**Pay attention** there are two lectures: one in L3 info and one in L3 Miage

-- Miage lecture will happen the Tuesday afternon from 15:00 to 17:45
+Miage lectures take place on Tuesdays from 15:00 to 17:45

-- Info lecture will happen the Friday 13:15 to 16:15 Starting week of 13 of Jan 2026.
+Info lectures take place on Fridays from 13:15 to 16:15 (at the M5-A14)

 - W1 - Introduction to Pharo and its environment.
 First project - Counter
 - W2 - Exercises + Introduction to Double Dispatch
 - W3 - Double Dispatch Exercices
 - W4 - Visitor pattern
 - W5 - Introduction to AST + Visitor
-- 23 - 27 of February Holiday
+- **23-27 of February Holidays**
-- 28/2 W6 - Interpreters
+- W6 - Interpreters
-- 7/3  W7 - Interpreters + Exercises
+- W7 - Interpreters + Exercises
-- 14/3 W8 - Preparation for the exam - finish all exercises, ask your questions.
+- W8 - Preparation for the exam - finish all exercises, ask your questions.
-- 21/3 W9 - Exam
+- W9 - Exam

-#### Evaluation
+## Evaluation

 At the end of the course, there will be a 3-hour exam covering everything we’ve learned, including all topics discussed:
  - Pharo syntax (blocs, loops, messages etc)